Gunhawks: Original series

 The Gunhawks were Kid Cassidy and Reno Jones.
 As introduced in Gunhawks #1 (1972), Cassidy was the son of a plantation-owning family in the antebellum American South, and Jones was an African American slave of the family who was friends with Cassidy.
 They fought together for the Confederate States of America during the American Civil War, with Jones fighting the Union because their soldiers had kidnapped his lover, Rachel Brown.
 After the war, they became wandering gunfighters, the Gunhawks, and continued searching for Rachel.

-During the course of Gunhawks #6 (1973), Kid Cassidy was shot and killed, and Jones was blamed for the crime.
-(During the storyline in Avengers Forever, published from 1998 until 2000, the Avenger Hawkeye revealed that Cassidy had been killed prior to 1873).
+During the course of Gunhawks #6 (1973), Kid Cassidy was shot and killed in a confused conflict with Jones, and Jones was wrongly blamed for the crime.
+During the storyline in Avengers Forever, published from 1998 until 2000, the Avenger Hawkeye revealed that Cassidy had been killed prior to 1873.

 With the next issue, the series was retitled to Reno Jones, Gunhawk, making Jones Marvel's second black character to have his own self-titled series, after Luke Cage, Hero for Hire (the Black Panther had taken over the lead in the Jungle Action series a few months prior, but the Panther's name was not included in the series' title).
 As it turned out, Reno Jones, Gunhawk #7 was also the final issue of the series, and the Gunhawks vanished into obscurity.
-A promised resolution to the storyline in Marvel Western Team-Up was never published.
+A promised resolution to the storyline in Marvel Western Team-Up and a crossover with the Rawhide Kid was never published.